ccgilroy/ssmsim/README.md

 The relevant functions are organized into the following R source files:

 `ssmsim_networks.R`: Functions that build and save `igraph` networks in the graphML format, to be imported into NetLogo.
-This is where the size of the networks and the distribution of support are specified.
+This is where the size of the networks, the structure of the networks, and the distribution of support and the trait are specified.

 `ssmsim_netlogo.R`: Functions that interact with NetLogo using `RNetLogo`, issuing NetLogo commands and returning the values that NetLogo reports as a data frame.
 This is where which NetLogo commands to use for agent actions are specified.